wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Hull's expedition — surrender of his army and the whole Michigan Territory — his trial and pardon by the President — capture of Michilimackinack.
+Hull's expedition--surrender of his army and the whole Michigan Territory--his trial and pardon by the President--capture of Michilimackinack.